 COVID-19 | North Carolina Executive Orders

-Governor Roy Cooper of North Carolina issued a new executive order on May 20 that moves the state into Phase 2 of loosening restrictions.
-The Order becomes effective Friday, May 22 at 5 p.m.
+Governor Roy Cooper of North Carolina issued a new executive order on August 5 that continues the Phase 2 of loosening restrictions and extends current restrictions until September 11.

 On May 5, Gov. Cooper ordered Phase 1 of loosening statewide restrictions to begin Friday, May 8.
 For more information about the Governor’s path to easing restrictions, click here.